D04: The Role of a Lietime

 We’re off to Holowood!
 Or HoloWEIRD as I like to call it!
 I find myself once again slingin’ grub to a bunch of ingrates, this time alongside an innocent young up-and-comer full of bad coffee and big dreams.
 Shae and GOOD_E find the perfect and most depressing place to lay low.
 Zap Zop gets discovered!
 And you’ll never guess who kicks my bucket this time.
 Never meet your heroes!

-DERF: You see these doctors, they always make you wait outside.
+DERF: You see, these doctors, they always make you wait outside.
 And then you gotta wait again in the room.
 Fortunately, I have my recorder.
-I can take good use of the time.
+I can ma—take good use of the time.
 But, you know, your skin is important.
 Words from Derf.
 Get your skin checked.
 Because here's the thing, you remember that mole that floated out of my butthole?
 Like a hot air balloon?
 That is a red flag.
-That is, they're not supposed to do that.
-So, you know, I am functionally immortal, but I still have to get the old up and down checked out.
+That is—they're not supposed to do that.
+So, you know, I am functionally immortal, but I still have to get the old up-and-down checked out.
 You know what I mean?
 And so I'm here at the dermatologist.

 Anyway, where was I?
 So we had just escaped Chunnelston.
 And I mean, well, I didn't.
-I was murdered as usesh.
+I was murdered as yoozh.
 And I'll tell you what, folks, you know what really roasts my raspberries?
 When people don't understand history.
 I was reading a history book the other day.
-You know, just flipping through because I'm, you know, a part of the literati.
+You know, just flipping through, because I'm, you know, a part of the literati.
 And they gave Twinkle credit for killing the princeling, which destabilized the Monarchy and would eventually lead domino-fall after domino-fall to the end of the Monarchy, when Twinkle didn't do that at all.
 Twinkle just killed me.
 He killed me!
 Derf.
 The actual destabilization happened with the fateful bedpan emptying.
 And that should be the title of the chapter in the history book.
 It's not like I assassinated the prince.
 He self-assassinated in a lot of ways.
-But that's what started it all: Derf!
-Who do you have to talk to, to change history?
-Is there an email, or how do you get to history?
+But, uh… that's what started it all: Derf!
+Who do you have to talk to to change history?
+Is there an email, or how do you—how do ya get to history?

-DERMATOLOGIST: Mr. Dinkelson.
-Okay, let's see.
-Oh, you don't have—you can keep the gown on, actually.
+DERMATOLOGIST: Okay, let's see… Oh, you don't have—you can keep the gown on, actually.
+You don't have—

 DERF: This is a gown?
 Oh, I thought it was like a cape.